Out and About

-With a properly tuned engine and regular scheduled maintenance, you can reduce your car’s emissions and improve gas mileage up to 9 percent, which can save you up to 18 cents per gallon of fuel used.
+With a properly tuned engine and regular scheduled maintenance, you can reduce your car’s emissions and improve gas mileage up to 9%, which can save you up to $0.14 per gallon of fuel used.
 If you repair a serious maintenance problem, the savings can be much greater.
-Annual Savings: $108 or substantially more*
+Annual Savings: $84 or substantially more*

 Check Your Tire Pressure

-Tires typically lose about a pound of air pressure every month .
+Tires lose pressure over time, so check the pressure on all four of your tires once a month.
 The label located on the edge of the driver’s door will tell you what tire pressure the manufacturer recommends for your car or truck.
-By keeping your tires at their maximum recommended pressure, they’ll last longer, they’ll improve your gas mileage by up to 3.3 percent, and you’ll be safer on the road.
+By keeping your tires at their recommended pressure, they’ll last longer, they’ll improve your gas mileage by up to 4%, and you’ll be safer on the road.

 Replace Air Filters

 Check the air filter in your vehicle and replace it regularly.
-Clogged air filters cause engines to work harder, which impacts your vehicle’s acceleration.
+Clogged air filters impact your vehicle’s acceleration.

 Pay Attention to the “Check Engine” Light

 If your “check engine” light is on, get your vehicle checked out as soon as possible.
 By keeping your engine tuned, you can reduce emissions, as well as help increase gas mileage.
-Driving a vehicle that is in need of maintenance or repair can increase emissions and cost you $540 more in gas each year.
+Driving a vehicle that needs maintenance or repair can increase emissions and cost you $500 more in gas each year.